iL‒CURRENT

 February 18, 2026

-Professor Haikun Liu, Head of the Molecular Neurogenetics Department at the DKFZ and founder of AIPTO TechBio GmbH.
+Professor Dr. Haikun Liu, Head of the Molecular Neurogenetics Department at the DKFZ and founder of AIPTO TechBio GmbH.
 Image: Haikun Liu/DKFZ

-Five Questions for ...
+Five questions for ...
 Haikun Liu

-Mr. Liu, glioblastomas—highly malignant brain tumors—are considered among the most complex and therapy-resistant forms of cancer.
+Mr. Liu, glioblastomas - highly malignant brain tumors - are considered among the most complex and therapy-resistant forms of cancer.
 What is the key biological bottleneck that must be overcome to make a cure possible?

 Haikun Liu: Over the past 15 to 20 years, there has been enormous effort in glioblastoma, including many clinical trials—yet none has delivered a clearly effective new drug for patients.
 The long absence of truly impactful new drug approvals suggests the key bottleneck is not a lack of efforts but lack of predictive models.
 Too many candidates look promising in cells and animal models, but those results fail to predict patient response.
 We therefore need preclinical systems that are genuinely predictive for clinical efficacy and can substantially raise the success rate from discovery to patient impact.